Walterwalker/Focus/README.md

 Tools and packages used:

-this project is built in python using time and selenium python packages.
+this project is built in python using time, schedule,smtplib and selenium python packages.

 Selenium: A browser automation tool which I used to scrape my productivity score every hour calculated by rescuetime website. time package: Used for scheduling the script.
 browser: chrome.

 I am using it since two days and so far I can say that there is an improvement in my work time.

+This is a part of my other project where I designed a system that tracks all my activities and suggests improvments.

+This can be used by anyone.
+All you need is a rescue time account from rescuetime.com which ranks all the websites you have browsed and calculates your productivity.